 Contributions to personal pension plans are done from after-tax income (therefore they are taxed at the individual's marginal rate of income tax).
-These contributions are treated as special expenses and attract a 25% tax relief up to a limit.
-From 2016, special expenses are no more deductible for new pension contracts.
-For contracts concluded before 1 January 2016, the deductions continue to be applicable for a maximum period of 5 years.

 There is no tax relief for state-sponsored retirement provision plans.

 An extra 4% insurance tax is levied on individual contributions.